Skip to main content

 Yesterday would be nice, but tomorrow is still ok.
 But, before we jump into the term itself and what it represents, let's just spice it up with this quote:

-The question is how should we help ourselves?
+The question is, how should we help ourselves?

-"I don't believe that Nature had the ability to think, until biological matrices capable of supporting thought evolved.
+"I don't believe that Nature had the ability to think until biological matrices capable of supporting thought evolved.
 However, I don't think that Earth is the first place where it happened.
 I have no idea what underlies matter, but I don't think consciousness is the answer.
 Nor is consciousness very common among living things.
-There are many life forms which have attributes that we don't have.
+There are many life forms that have attributes that we don't have.
 Plants, for instance, make their own food.
 I don't think there is anything particularly fundamental about consciousness.
-On the contrary, it's something extremely specialized and rare." - Iveta Seidlova, president of the "Global Biodiversity Protection" organisation.
+On the contrary, it's something extremely specialized and rare." - Iveta Seidlova, president of the "Global Biodiversity Protection" organization.

 International Union for Conservation of Nature